sergejsha/edge-to-edge/README.md

 Main differences to the awesome [chrisbanes/insetter](https://github.com/chrisbanes/insetter) library are the simple and declarative Kotlin DSL and the capability to remove fitting rules easily, which comes handy when working with transitions in `ConstraintLayout`.

 Edge-to-Edge library fits a view to one or more device edges by modifying its `padding`, `margin` or `height` attribute with  the values taken from the current `WindowInsets`.
-The library auto-detects the attrbitutes to modify.
-The default behavior can be overridden by using `fitPadding`, `fitMargin` or `fitHeight` functions.
+Padding and margin attributes preserve their original values defined in layout and inset values are added to them.
+The library auto-detects the attrbitute to modify, which can be overridden by using `fitPadding`, `fitMargin` or `fitHeight` convenience functions.

 # Download
 ```gradle